 David Hart is the assistant director for extension.
 He directs a staff of extension specialists who extend coastal science throughout Wisconsin, the Great Lakes region and beyond.
 He joined the Wisconsin Sea Grant extension team as a scientist in 2002, after working with Sea Grant for eight years on coastal geographic information systems (GIS) applications through the University of Wisconsin-Madison Land Information and Computer Graphics Facility.
 As one of the few Sea Grant GIS specialists in the country, Hart provides assistance to local governments and other coastal constituents in the areas of mapping, community planning, coastal hazards, land use and climate adaptation.
 Hart holds a master’s degree in urban and regional planning from the University of New Orleans and a Ph.D. in land resources from the University of Wisconsin-Madison.

-Jennifer Hauxwell is the assistant director for research and student engagement.
+Jennifer Hauxwell is the associate director for research and student engagement.
 She oversees the research portfolios of both Wisconsin Sea Grant and the University of Wisconsin Water Resources Institute, as well as an engagement program for the hundreds of students supported through those two research programs.
 Hauxwell joined the Wisconsin Department of Natural Resources in 2001 as research limnologist.
 From 2008-14, she served as chief of the Fisheries and Aquatic Sciences Research Section, leading a team of researchers conducting applied work on Wisconsin’s inland aquatic resources and the Great Lakes.
 She holds a Ph.D. in aquatic ecology from Boston University’s Marine Program at the Woods Hole Marine Biological Laboratory and a bachelor’s degree in biology from the University of Michigan.
 Her research has focused on the effects of non-point source nutrients and invasive species on aquatic systems.
 She has worked in temperate lakes, wetlands and estuaries as well as subtropical springs.